KrailOrg/krail/docs/tutorial-configuration-from-ini.md

 In the previous section we covered the use of options, and mentioned that Krail sees Options as the [top layer of configuration](devguide01.md).

-So that means the Tutorial has so far covered the top layer and part of the bottom layer.
-The "bottom layer" includes the configuration we have done using Guice and Guice modules, but there is a little more to cover on that [later](tutorial16.md).
+This Tutorial has so far covered the top layer and part of the bottom layer.
+The "bottom layer" includes the configuration we have done using Guice and Guice modules, but includes anything which requires a recompile (for example, annotations)

 The middle layer is the one provided by the facility to load ini files (and other formats), and that is what we will explore in this section